Kuwait says Iran has assured it will not shut Hormuz

 “For a long time, Kuwait has been working on providing a stockpile of oil through its global companies outside the Gulf region to ensure constant supply,” he said.

-Several Iranian officials have said Iran should block the waterway in response to sanctions targeting its nuclear program.
+Several Iranian officials have said Iran should block the waterway in response to sanctions targeting its nuclear programme.
 Western governments suspect Iran is trying to make atomic weapons.
 Tehran denies this.

 OPEC member Kuwait, which is producing around 3 million barrels a day, ships all its oil exports through Hormuz.